jmvigueras/AzureDeployments/7.2/ha-hub-spoke-2to2/README.md

 * Terraform Provider Template >= 2.2.0
 * Terraform Provider Random >= 3.1.0

+## License
+- The terms for the FortiGate PAYG or BYOL image in the Azure Marketplace needs to be accepted once before usage.
+This is done automatically during deployment via the Azure Portal.
+For the Azure CLI the commands below need to be run before the first deployment in a subscription.
+  - BYOL
+`az vm image terms accept --publisher fortinet --offer fortinet_fortigate-vm_v5 --plan fortinet_fg-vm`
+  - PAYG
+`az vm image terms accept --publisher fortinet --offer fortinet_fortigate-vm_v5 --plan fortinet_fg-vm_payg_2022`

 ## Deployment overview
 Terraform deploys the following components:
    - Azure Virtual Network (vnet) with 3 subnets as hub vnet (subnets: mgmt-ha, public, private)